matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.2.0/deprecations.rst

 Scales
 ~~~~~~
-Passing unsupported keyword arguments to `.ScaleBase` and its subclasses
+Passing unsupported keyword arguments to `.ScaleBase`, and its subclasses
-`.LinearScale`, and `.SymLogScale` is deprecated and will raise a `TypeError` in 3.3.
+`.LinearScale` and `.SymmetricalLogScale`, is deprecated and will raise a
+`TypeError` in 3.3.

-If extra kwargs are passed to `.LogScale`, `TypeError` will now be
+If extra keyword arguments are passed to `.LogScale`, `TypeError` will now be
 raised instead of `ValueError`.

 Testing